 Hatchling Turtle Cold Hardiness

-Initiated over 20 years ago, one line of research concerns ecophysiological mechanisms of cold hardiness in hatchling turtles.
+Initiated in 1990, one line of research concerns ecophysiological mechanisms of cold hardiness in hatchling turtles.
 These animals are of special interest to us because the young of many species spend their first winter of life within the natal (terrestrial) nest.
 In northern regions and at high latitudes, these hatchlings may encounter extreme cold, yet they thrive under these conditions.
 Although we have studied various species of turtles (see review: Costanzo et al. 2008), much of our work has focused on the ubiquitous painted turtle, Chrysemys picta, the cold-hardy champion among turtles.

 Painted turtles inhabit freshwater habitats from coast to coast in the northern United States and southern Canada.
 These turtles generally overwinter underwater, except that the young, which hatch in late summer, commonly hibernate inside the natal nest, only ~10 cm beneath the ground surface.
 The cold hardiness of painted turtle hatchlings is remarkable, as many emerge from their nests in spring after being exposed to temperatures that may fall to -11°C or below.
 Other species of North American turtles may overwinter as hatchlings inside the natal nest, in the soil column beneath the nest chamber, in other terrestrial sites, and under water.